-For the second year in a row, Valencia County has received an unmodified opinion on its annual financial audit.
+For the second year in a row, Belen Consolidated Schools received an unmodified audit, the best opinion it could get.

 A Hub City man and his nephew were found dead Monday in their single-wide mobile home of apparent gunshots to their heads.

 In a unanimous vote, the Belen Board of Education accepted the resignation of the district superintendent Tuesday evening.

 Rio Communities, a new city with growing needs, is looking at imposing its first property tax since incorporation in 2013.

 A long-standing ordinance prohibiting the use of alcohol in municipal buildings and property is being reconsidered by Belen city councilors in cases of public celebrations, economic development special events or an annual activity.

 Most people might not know it yet — until now — but there has been another change in the leadership of Belen Consolidated Schools.

 Los Lunas resident Susan Suazo set the Guinness Book of World Records with her collection of 1,054 Slinkys, the coiled spring toy that can flip and flop down a flight of stairs.
 She received notification of her accomplishment early in January.